MAY 2023 – SPRING BRINGS INCREASED MARKET ACTIVITY

 More than 6 Months of Inventory is a Buyer’s Market

-We’ve been tracking the Months of Inventory – the graph below outlines how the fourth month of 2022 went compared to the same time periods in the previous 3 years.
-You will see a difference here – in 2021 there were 1.4 months of inventory whereas this year we are seeing 2.3!
-This means if no new properties were listed, in 10 weeks, every home in Kelowna would be sold!
+We’ve been tracking the Months of Inventory – the graph below outlines how the 4th month of 2023 went compared to the same time periods in the previous 3 years.
+You will see a big difference here – in April of 2022 there were only 2.3 months of inventory whereas this year we are seeing 4.6!
+This means we are working in the territory of a more balanced housing market at this time.